mackcutlerdev/Grocery-Genie/README.md

 GroceryGenie’s goal is an app that tracks items in your pantry at home, manage your recipes, and have a “What can I make?” matching system for people who don’t have time or don’t want to spend time trying to figure out what to cook at the end of a long day.

+## Requirements

+- Must have Node.js installed on your system.
+  > you can install it from this link: https://nodejs.org/en/download <br> You can check if it's installed using `node -v` or `npm -v` in any terminal.
+- Must have a modern web browser.
+  > Chrome, Firefox, Edge, etc.
+- A terminal or command prompt to use the build cmds.
+- Git if you are cloning the project (**RECOMMENDED**) however you can also download the .zip instead.

 ## How to build

 1. Open a terminal in whatever folder you want the project to live in, eg: `cd "C:\Projects"`.